openmindculture/bookstack-reading-list-app/README.md

 >
 > Source: https://react-typescript-cheatsheet.netlify.app/docs/basic/getting-started/basic_type_example/

+## React

+With React 17 and later, using "the new JSX transform", also known as "the automatic runtime", explicitly specified by TypeScript `compilerOptions: jsx: react-jsx` in `tsconfig.json`, we can generally omit `import React from 'react';` in JSX and TSX files, as this implies `react/jsx-runtime` import.
+However, to use React APIs like hooks such as useState, or components like Suspense, those must be imported explicitly.

-## JSX
+### JSX

 JSX is not HTML, despite the similar angular brackets.
 Tags must be closed or self-closing, and class name attributes are called `className` (not `class`) in JSX.

-## React
+With TypeScript, JSX becomes TSX.

 ### Controlling Complexity